The 5 Foods to Eat | Reverse Diabetes Diet Plan

 “Dead” food inhibits the body from healing and leads to disease and early death.
 “Dead” food is man-made, processed food that lacks most of the seven nutrient factors.
 Coincidentally, these foods, along with a sedentary lifestyle, are connected with the development of many of the major systemic diseases such as heart disease, diabetes and cancer.

-For those familiar with proper nutrition, there should be no surprises with my list of 5 "live" foods that help to reverse Type 2 diabetes:
+For those familiar with proper nutrition, there should be no surprises with my list of 5 "live" foods that help to reverse Type 2 diabetes and Type 3 diabetes:

 - Vegetables, Some Fruits, Other Plants